SMsajjadSM/Mpty/README.md

 ## Features

-- Different color theme for both dark and light mode
-- Ability to save data in local storage
+- Ability to show your location
-- Ability to save activities with date
+- Ability to save your activities inside the map
-- Ability to search activities
-- The ability to change the information of each activity and save it again in local storage